-Last week I had been brainstorming about what I would write about next and a couple things happened to me on a Monday night that made me question how people saw me.
+Last week I had was brainstorming about what I would write about and a couple things happened to me on a Monday night that made me question how people saw me.
 So on Wednesday I sent my family (mom, sisters, dad) this text:

 Hey family, when you get like five minutes today can you do me a favor and write an “about me” about me.
 You can start with “marisa is..” and finish it however you want.
 I am doing an experiment and really need your help.

 I got an “absolutely” from one sister. and “ok got it” from my mom.

 That afternoon I went to therapy and asked her the same thing.
 She responded with, “I can tell you, but I want to hear what you think you are first.”
 She had a good point so I told her I knew it doesn’t matter what people say I am, because I know who I am as a child of God.
 But I want to know how other see me and see if it lines up with how I see myself.
 And if it doesn’t, what will I do with that information.
 I hope I would do something to make a change for the better.